 The primary method of reporting opportunities for improvement by students is via the Continuous Improvement reporting procedure.
 This procedure allows any person to raise a Continuous Improvement Report for consideration by the Continuous Improvement Committee.
 Often these reports will be generated after an opportunity for improvement has been identified by a staff member or student.
-The Continuous Improvement Report template is available on request.
+The Continuous Improvement Form is available on request.
 Students are encouraged to provide feedback to Dolph Business School so we can improve our services in the future.

 At the completion of your training program, you will be issued with a Student Satisfaction Survey.
 This is a nationally consistent survey tool which is designed to collect feedback from students about their experience with us and in undertaking nationally recognised training.
 Your completion and return of this survey is important to Dolph Business School for our ongoing improvement of services and to enable us to report this information to our registering authority.
 Your assistance in gathering this survey data is greatly appreciated.

 At Dolph Business School, we will endeavor to correct and provide you with feedback on your assessment submission within 10 working days.

 Assessment is conducted using a combination of Written Knowledge Assessments, Research Tasks and Project Work, as well as Case Studies.
 The following provides a brief explanation of the primary assessment methods:

 Knowledge The student is required to participate in knowledge tests over the course of his or her study.
 The student will be required to individually complete the test.
 The student may research their answers from the course training materials and notes as well as relevant workplace references.